XeraPlugins/ServerUnblocker/README.md

 A Fabric client mod, written in **Kotlin**, that:

 - **Unblocks every server** — neutralises Mojang's blocked-server list check so any server that ends up on the block list (e.g. anarchy servers) can still be added and joined.
-- **Auto-adds 8b8t.me** — inserts `8b8t.me` at the top of your multiplayer server list on launch if it isn't already there.
+- **Adds 8b8t.me to your serverlist** — inserts `8b8t.me` at the top of your multiplayer server list on launch if it isn't already there.

-This is an independent Kotlin reimplementation inspired by the technique used by AnarchyMod.
-It shares no code with it.

 ## How it works